Patient Support

 There will be a $30 fee for every returned check.

-Insurance: We are currently in-network with Asuris Northwest, Blue Cross Blue Shield, Cigna, Global, Heritage, Premera, Regence, LifeWise, & III-A
+Insurance: We are currently in-network with Aetna, Asuris Northwest, Blue Cross Blue Shield, Cigna, Global, Heritage, Kaiser Permanente, Premera, Regence, LifeWise, WebTPA, & III-A

 III-A covers acupuncture treatments for Idaho public employees such as first responders (EMS, fire fighters, police officers), highway district, and transportation authority.
 Please click here to be directed to the III-A.org website.